 A key advantage of primitive collections is not just reduced CPU usage, but substantially lower memory usage, which has compounding benefits — more data fitting in CPU caches further reduces memory access latency.

 A more detailed examination of performance can be found in the Performance Benchmarks doc.
 In benchmarking, FastCollect unsurprisingly outperforms standard Kotlin collections by orders of magnitude (as expected since FastCollect stores primitives, not boxed types).
-While exact results can vary based on the situation, the overall benchmarks make it fair to say that FastCollect is often the fastest of all implementations, and has a strong argument to be generally the fastest map and set implementation.

 A more detailed examination of memory usage can be found in the Memory Benchmarks doc.
 The overall takeaways are that FastCollect has the lowest memory usage of all benchmarked libraries in virtually all scenarios, and especially so with empty/small maps and sets (a scenario not uncommon in many areas of scientific computing such as graphs, but a consideration that many collections neglect).